ecodynlab/GALUP/Modules/Module 1.md

 ### 2.4 Exercise
 #### Module 1 Exercise 1 ####
 ##### Description #####
-In this exercise, we will look at two different
+In this exercise, we will look at two different bands of data through QGIS.

 ##### Skills and Goals #####
 * Understand how to import and filter a dataset in GEE